What to eat before a race

 In the weeks before race day, try out different breakfasts to see which you run best on.
 Aim for a carbohydrate-based meal such as porridge and banana or toast and peanut butter.
 Leave a minimum of 2 to 3 hours between breakfast and the start of your race.

 If you’re into a morning juice, try including spinach, bananas or beetroot.
 They are all nitrate-rich and have been shown to increase stamina and reduce tiredness.
 "Consider blending instead of juicing," says the Mayo Clinic.
-"Blending the edible parts of fruits and vegetables produces a drink that contains more healthy phytonutrients and fiber.
+"Blending the edible parts of fruits and vegetables produces a drink that contains more healthy phytonutrients and fibre.
 Fibre can help you feel full."

 Only camels can guzzle down litres of water and store it.
 If humans try this, they just end up with a full bladder.
 Drink enough to satisfy your thirst about 45 minutes before the race and then just take small sips of water throughout the race if your mouth is dry.
 During the run, there should be water stations where you can have more water if required.